OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 *Importing a standalone service YAML definition.*

 :::hint
-Unlike the **Deploy Kubernetes containers** step, the standalone **Deploy Kubernetes service resource** step is not coupled to a deployment, and so imports and exposes label selectors to define the pods that traffic is sent to.
+Unlike the **Deploy Kubernetes containers** step, the standalone **Deploy Kubernetes service resource** step is not coupled to a deployment, and so it imports and exposes label selectors to define the pods that traffic is sent to.
 :::

-## High Availability
+## High availability

 Since Kubernetes takes care of provisioning pods in the cluster and has built in support for tracking the health of pods and nodes, we gain a reasonable degree of high availability out of the box.
 In addition, we can often lean on cloud providers to monitor node health, recreate failed nodes, and physically provision nodes across availability zones to reduce the impact of an outage.

 However, the default settings for the deployments we imported need some tweaking to make them more resilient.

 First, we need to increase the deployment replica count, which determines how many pods a deployment will create.
 The default value is 1, meaning a failure of any single pod will result in a microservice being unavailable.
 Increasing this value means our application can survive the loss of a single pod.
-In the screenshot below you can see I have increase the replica count to 2 for the ad service:
+In the screenshot below, you can see I have increased the replica count to 2 for the ad service:

 ![Increasing the pod replica count](replicas.png "width=500")

 *Increasing the pod replica count.*

 Having two pods is a good start, but if both those pods have been created on a single node we still have a single point of failure.
-To address this we'll use a feature in Kubernetes called pod anti-affinity.
+To address this we use a feature in Kubernetes called pod anti-affinity.
 This allows us to instruct Kubernetes to prefer that certain pods be deployed on separate nodes.

-In the screenshot below you can see that I have created a preferred anti-affinity rule that instructs Kubernetes to attempt to place pods with the label `app` and value `adservice` (this is one label this deployment assigns to pods) on separate nodes.
+In the screenshot below you can see I have created a preferred anti-affinity rule that instructs Kubernetes to attempt to place pods with the label `app` and value `adservice` (this is one label this deployment assigns to pods) on separate nodes.

-The topology key is the name of a label assigned to nodes that defines the topological group that the node belongs to.
+The topology key is the name of a label assigned to nodes that defines the topological group the node belongs to.
 In more complex deployments the topology key would be used to indicate details like the physical region a node was placed in or networking considerations.
-However in this example we select a label that uniquely identities each node called `alpha.eksctl.io/instance-id`, effectively creating topologies that contain only one node.
+However, in this example we select a label that uniquely identities each node called `alpha.eksctl.io/instance-id`, effectively creating topologies that contain only one node.

 The end result is that Kubernetes will try to place pods belonging to the same deployment on different nodes, meaning our cluster is more likely to survive the loss of a single node without disruption: